 Environmental, Social and Governance (ESG) jobs are on the rise.
 This comes as no surprise as investors and stakeholders prioritise environmental, social, and corporate governance issues across all industries.
 Dubbed Sustainability 2.0, businesses are going beyond being sustainable and instead striving for regenerative practices that restore and enhance natural ecosystems.
 So, what does this mean for ESG jobs?
 It means companies can’t hire enough staff with skillsets (and mindsets) in both traditional finance and sustainability.

 There is great scope for finance professionals to make a real and measurable difference in the ESG space.
-In this article, we explore the multiple ways to build an ESG career in the lead up to our event, ‘The Road to Sustainability: Career Pathways in ESG’ on March 23rd with ESG Division Manager, Lisa Tracy.
+In this article, we explore the multiple ways to build an ESG career.

 Some key skills required for a career in ESG